 Once you’re done tweaking things, you’re ready to share your GIF with the world.
 You can use the provided URL, or download the GIF for re-uploading to another site.

 Giphy has long been the default search engine for GIFs since its library is endless.
 Giphy’s own GIF Maker lets you simultaneously create and share your creations, and it’s really easy to use.
 Just pick your source material from YouTube, Vimeo, or Giphy Links, and you can select any portion of the video to turn into a GIF.
 You can also add captions if you want.

 The process doesn’t take long, and the resulting GIFs are instantly uploaded to Giphy.
 From there, you can share them, download them directly, or tweak them using a variety of tools.
 You can turn a collection of still images into a GIF, for instance, or edit any of the existing GIFs on the website.
 In all, this is a powerful tool for any GIF fan, and one worth checking out.

 The two aforementioned tools are great if you want to use existing material to create a GIF, but what if you intend to create original content?
 And then i was like… is just what you’re looking for.
 This simple website turns your computer’s webcam into a machine for creating GIFs, and it couldn’t be easier to use.
 Just head to the site, click “I want to make a GIF, ” and enable your webcam.

 Then, simply pick which of your recorded frames you want to keep and you’re ready to share your GIF.
-You can then copy the provided URL provided, or download the GIF for your own use.
+You can then copy the provided URL, or download the GIF for your own use.
 Enjoy!